 - NAV total return;

 - annual yield;

 - share price discount to NAV;

 - investment income; and

-- ongoing charges ratio.
+- OCR.

 The NAV total return is considered to be a more appropriate long-term measure of Shareholder value as it includes both the current NAV per share and the sum of dividends paid to date.
 The annual yield is the total dividends paid for the financial year, expressed as a percentage of the NAV per Ordinary Share at the immediately preceding year end.
-The Directors seek to pay dividends to provide a yield and comply with the VCT rules, taking account of the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
-The share price discount to NAV is the percentage by which the mid-market price of a share is lower than the most recently published NAV per share.
-The ongoing charges ratio (OCR) is a measure of the total cost of a fund to an investor and is the total recurring annual expenses of the Company, including management fees charged to the capital reserve, as a percentage of the average net assets attributable to Shareholders.
-The Company's OCR for the year ended 30 November 2023 was 3.25% (2022: 3.07%) and is detailed in Note 4 to the Financial Statements on page 78.
+During the year, the Directors revised the Company's dividend policy and will now target a dividend that provides a yield of 6% of the NAV per share at the immediately preceding year end, subject to always complying with the VCT rules, and taking into consideration the level of distributable reserves, profitable realisations in each accounting period and the Company's future cash flow projections.
+The share price discount to NAV is the percentage by which the mid-market share price of an investment is lower than the NAV per share.
+Share price total return is the percentage movement in the share price over a period of time, including any re-invested dividends paid over that timeframe.
+The OCR is a measure of the total cost to an investor and is the total recurring annual expenses of the Company, including management fees, but excluding performance fees, charged to the capital reserve, expressed as a percentage of the average net assets attributable to Shareholders.
+The Company's OCR for the year ended 30 November 2024 was 3.13% (2023: 3.25%) and is detailed in Note 4 to the Financial Statements on page 77.

 A historical record of these measures is shown in the Financial Highlights on pages 4 and 5.
 The change in the profile of the portfolio is reflected in the Summary of Investment Changes on page 6.
 The Board also reviews the Company's investment income and operational expenses on a quarterly basis, as the Directors consider that both elements are important components in the generation of Shareholder returns.
-Further information can be found in Notes 2 and 4 to the Financial Statements on page 78.
+Further information can be found in Notes 2 and 4 to the Financial Statements on page 77.

-There is no VCT index against which to compare the performance of the Company.
-However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index, and the graph on page 53 of this Annual Report compares the Company's performance against the FTSE AIM All-Share Index.
+There is no market standard VCT index against which to compare the performance of the Company.
+However, for reporting to the Board and Shareholders, the Manager uses comparisons with the most appropriate index, being the FTSE AIM All-Share Index, and the graph on page 51 of this Annual Report compares the Company's performance against that Index.
 The Directors also consider non-financial performance measures such as the flow of investment proposals.